-The NTS Optical Imaging System
+The NTS fNIRS System

 This advanced brain-mapping system, designed and built by Europe’s leading biomedical optics research group, performs non-invasive imaging of brain function in real time.

 The NTS fNIRS System uses light to image changes in blood volume and oxygenation.
 Our system has developed from 25 years' of research excellence at UCL's Biomedical Optics Research Laboratory (BORL).